techOpsinc2023/Tech-Ops-E-learning-Platform-/backend/README.md

 1. Clone this repository to your local development environment.

-2. Navigate to the desired microservice directory using the terminal, e.g., `cd user-auth`.
+2. Navigate to the desired microservice directory using the terminal, e.g., `cd backend/user-auth`.

 3. Review the microservice's README and documentation for specific setup and usage instructions.